Colleges

 -

-Derivation and validation of a prognostic model for postoperative risk stratification of critically ill patients with faecal peritonitis.
+Derivation and validation of a prognostic model for postoperative risk stratification of critically ill patients with faecal peritonitis

-Tridente A. et al, (2017), Ann Intensive Care, 7
+Tridente A. et al, (2017), Annals of Intensive Care, 7

 -

-Shared and Distinct Aspects of the Sepsis Transcriptomic Response to Fecal Peritonitis and Pneumonia.
+Shared and Distinct Aspects of the Sepsis Transcriptomic Response to Fecal Peritonitis and Pneumonia

-Burnham KL. et al, (2017), Am J Respir Crit Care Med, 196, 328 - 339
+Burnham KL. et al, (2017), American Journal of Respiratory and Critical Care Medicine, 196, 328 - 339

 -

-Genomic landscape of the individual host response and outcomes in sepsis: a prospective cohort study.
+Genomic landscape of the individual host response and outcomes in sepsis: a prospective cohort study

-Davenport EE. et al, (2016), Lancet Respir Med, 4, 259 - 271
+Davenport EE. et al, (2016), The Lancet Respiratory Medicine, 4, 259 - 271

 -

-Association between trends in clinical variables and outcome in intensive care patients with faecal peritonitis: Analysis of the GenOSept cohort
+Association between trends in clinical variables and outcome in intensive care patients with faecal peritonitis: analysis of the GenOSept cohort

 Tridente A. et al, (2015), Critical Care, 19